AlexisT37/p5myblog/README.md

 Although a user is done through the website interface, however if you want to grant the user admin privileges, it must be done in the user table in the database.
 This is done for security purposes.
+To grant a user admin priveleges, set the roles value to <'ROLE_ADMIN','ROLE_USER'>

 ## libraries